 2. What is your favorite way for me to demonstrate my love for you?

-Every person’s love language is different.
+The Bible instructs how to behave as wives.
+But every person’s love language is different.
 Some people respond best to acts of kindness, and others need that touch and show of affection.
 And it’s important to know what your husband needs from you to be re-assured that you love and care for him.
 You can both take the quiz on the 5 Love Languages website or read the book.
 There are other ones out there, but I think that one is a really good one.
 Knowing what love language your husband speaks will do wonders for your marriage.

 3. Thinking back, what is the best thing I’ve ever done for you?